Bloopers©, Goofs, Mistakes

 Mark and Debbie both lose the pocket on the front of their shirts.

-Speed Buggy heated his tailpipe enough to melt a padlock to slag, yet the pipe itself was unharmed.
+Speed Buggy heats his tailpipe enough to melt a padlock to slag, yet the pipe itself was unharmed.

 We hear the sound effect of Scooby sniffing even though we can see that he's not.